-Q-I am interested in your self-sufficiency walk?
+Q-I am interested in your self-sufficiency walk project?

 Q-Is it ok to run?

-A- We do not prohibit running, however as there is a maximum time of 75hrs for completion, so there will also be a minimum time for completion.This is calculated for a speed of 6 km /hr. qand that is 33hrs and 20 minutes after the start.
+A- We do not prohibit running but as there is a maximum time of 78hrs, so there will also be a minimum time for completion.This is based on a speed of 6km/hr and that is 16hrs40 / 25hrs / 33hrs and 20minutes after the start.

-Q-When and where to sleep?
+Q-where and how to sleep?

 A- That is entirely up to you to manage and is part of the challenge.
 There are different options:

--no sleep whatsoever!!!
+-No sleep whatsoever!!!

--The possibility of sleeping in an establishment such as a playground, football changing rooms, municipal hall etc …
+-The possibility of sleeping in an establishment (such as a playground, football changing rooms, municipal hall etc …

-A-Some walkers will have large backpacks, with all the necessary equipment.
+A-Some walkers will have large backpacks with all the necessary equipment.
 Others will choose to walk “lightly” by fending for themselves with what they find on the way.

 ATTENTION : To register, do not use the procedure suggested below (for the daily walks) but please select, the tab B.M.L.D. tab, under the heading BMLD registration.